Motorway Services Online

 See also: A14 Planning Applications

-Concerns were raised in the late 1980s about HGV drivers struggling to find places to park in this area, and sometimes behaving inappropriately.
-This problem was set to become worse with a plan to upgrade the A14 here, and traffic levels only expected to increase.
+Concerns were raised in the late 1980s about HGV drivers struggling to find places to park, and sometimes behaving inappropriately, in this area.
+This problem was set to become worse with a plan to upgrade the A14 here.

-After ruling out building at Bar Hill, in 1991 Texaco received planning permission for a new service area here.
+After ruling out building at Bar Hill, in 1991 Texaco received permission to build a new service area here.
 It would have been a much smaller site set far back from the roundabout, but still with a separate amenity building, likely to be leased to another operator.
-A 100m development-free zone was established next to the services, to leave room for the planned A14 upgrade.
+A 100m development-free zone was established next to the service area to leave room for the planned A14 upgrade.

 Cambridge service area was built very close to Lolworth services, which was regarded as being fine for cars but too small for HGVs.
 The presence of Cambridge as a large competitor caused Lolworth to scale right back, and eventually close.